Atchison County is named for David Rice Atchison, who was a United States Senator from Missouri.

 Contractor: R K Allen

 Description: The building faces east and is a two story red colored brick structure.
-The building sits on the side of a hill.
+The building sits on the side of a hill on landscaped grounds in the center of the city.
 The east front has a high square brick clock tower.
 The steeply sloped mansard roofs and projecting dormer windows are covered with slate and metal roofing.
 Decorative brick corbeling below the eaves provides a transition from wall to roof.

 Note: The first courthouse was built by Isaac F Wallis in Linden in 1848 at a cost of $475.
 A courthouse was designed by W H Dunbar and constructed in 1858 in Rock Port at a cost of $12,000 to $15,000.
 The cost of construction of the present courthouse was $25,000.